 Now, you could definitely say I was IN the customer segment.
 This has its pros and cons.
 The biggest con is that I am too close to the problem.
 So, I had to make the extra effort and eliminate my assumptions to open my eyes and ears.
 Only to be amazed.
 I learned things I could never even come up with myself.

-And so I built HUSTLE OS: a step-by-step guide to get your Hustle from idea to business.
+And so I built BOOTSTRAP OS: a step-by-step guide to get your bootstrap your way from idea to business.

 My main takeaway?
 Speak with customers as early and often as possible!